 - Study Abroad Application in BIONIC

-- Major Work Plan and College-Wide Requirements Plan
+- Meeting with dean and College-Wide Requirements Plan

 If you are a double major, you only need to ask the adviser listed for Major 1 in your Major Work Plan to complete the form.
 It is your responsibility to inform the adviser for your second major of your study abroad plans.

 All study abroad applications are carefully reviewed by the Study Abroad Committee.
 The Committee is guided in its review by the Eligibility Requirements.
 The Committee notifies students of their acceptance status in January and March.

 While review is pending, the Committee will communicate with students about how and when to submit external applications.

 Keep in mind the following:

 Students who are eligible to study abroad normally will do so for one semester in the fall of the junior year.
 Students who hope to study abroad for the spring semester or for a full year must meet certain criteria.